slatedocs/slate/KUDOS-README.md

 It is assumed you have this repository checked out adjacent to the Kudos web repo.
 So that `cd ../kudos` will take you there.
 If not, the synchronization step will need to be updated.

+## Generate Documentation

+To generate documentation, first install `widdershins` locally `npm i -g widdershins`, and then run the `update.sh`, and it should give you a `swagger.md` file in the `source` directory, remember not to addd the file when you commit your changes.

+After you have generated the `swagger.md` file successfully, open it and cherry pick the new documentation pieces and create a new file with them, and save it in the `source/includes` folder, and link the file in the `source/index.md`.

+Run the commands below, and the documentation should be updated in the kudos repo.

 ## Manual build steps

 ### Docker